 For other requirements listed in fire safety legislation you can use Third Party Certified, BAFE Registered fire safety service providers.
 BAFE operates schemes to become Third Party Certified in these areas and by using these companies you can be sure you have appropriately put in place competent provisions to protect your building from fire.

 If you are looking for the supply and maintenance of portable extinguishers (including sourcing, commissioning and siting), search for a company registered to the BAFE Competency of Portable Fire Extinguisher Organisations and Technicians (SP101) scheme.
-All of these registered companies are Third Party Certificated for this service and their fire extinguisher technicians are assessed by BAFE for ongoing competence.
+All these BAFE Registered Companies are Third Party Certified for this service and their fire extinguisher technicians are assessed regularly by BAFE to demonstrate ongoing competence.

 For your fire detectors and alarm system, look for companies Third Party Certified to the BAFE Fire Detection and Alarm Systems (SP203-1) scheme** (or the BAFE SP201 scheme***).
-This scheme covers four service areas of these systems: design, installation, commissioning and maintenance of fire detection systems and also requires that all equipment used is third party certificated.
-Registration to this BAFE scheme is often a key requirement criteria in tenders for the provision of fire alarms.
+This scheme covers four service areas of these systems: design, installation, commissioning and maintenance.
+Registration to this BAFE scheme is often key requirement criteria in tenders for the provision of fire alarm services.

 Article 14 of the RRO 2005 discusses emergency exits.
 ‘Emergency routes and exits requiring illumination must be provided with emergency lighting of adequate intensity in the case of failure of their normal lighting.’

 Just as important as getting these systems for your fire safety policy in place is to ensure they ‘are subject to a suitable system of maintenance and are maintained in an efficient state, in efficient working order and in good repair’ (Article 17).
-Implemented fire protection systems are not switched on and off every day like security detection, but you have to be confident it will work at any time, immediately in the event of an emergency and that it meets the needs of your premises.
+Implemented fire protection systems are not switched on and off every day like security detection, but you must be confident it will work at any time, immediately in the event of an emergency and that it meets the needs of your premises.